nicofirst1/MAS-Traffic-Control/MarkDown/Installation.md

  `pip install -e .`

+- Install cproj with :

+`conda install -c conda-forge proj`

-- Install SUMO, either by using the [scripts](https://github.com/flow-project/flow/tree/master/scripts) in Flow or by using the [SUMO documentation](http://sumo.sourceforge.net/userdoc/Downloads.html) (Remember to link the SUMO binaries in your _.bashrc_).
+- Install SUMO by using the [SUMO documentation](http://sumo.sourceforge.net/userdoc/Downloads.html) (Remember to link the SUMO binaries in your _.bashrc_).

  - Install Ray by following [the instruction on ray](https://ray.readthedocs.io/en/latest/installation.html) and the